carbon-language/carbon-lang/docs/design/generics/details.md

 In addition to associated methods, we allow other kinds of associated items.
 For consistency, we use the same syntax to describe a constant in an interface as in a type without assigning a value.
-Since these are compile-time constants with unknown value until compile time, they use the generic `:!` syntax.
+As constants, they are declared using the `let` introducer.
 For example, a fixed-dimensional point type could have the dimension as an associated constant.

 ```
 interface NSpacePoint {